podio/conssert/README.md

         users('users').has_length(3)
 ```

 A Conssert verification has 2 parts.
-In the first part you get a selection of the object that you are interested in testing.
+In the first part you get a selection (portion) of the object that you are interested
+in testing.
 In the second part you assert certain values or properties.
-In the line above, `users('users')` returns a selection which
+In the line above, `users('users')` returns a selection which contains the value of the key 'users' and `.has_length(3)`
-contains the value of the key 'users' and `.has_length(3)` asserts the length of that selection.
+asserts the length of that selection.

 Similarly, you can write:

 ```python